llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 * If *exp* `worker` or *exp* `vector`, then *exp* `reduction` -> *exp* `reduction`.
 * Else, translation discards *exp* `reduction`.
 Notes:
-    * A gang reduction for a gang-private variable is useless and so is discarded during translation.
+    * *exp* `reduction` for a gang-private variable is discarded here because it is a trivial gang reduction, as discussed under "Semantic Clarifications" above.
-    * Gang reductions for other variables are also discarded here but are addressed in the data sharing semantics on `acc parallel`.
+    * *exp* `reduction` for a gang-shared variable is discarded here and is implemented instead via an *imp* `reduction` on the `acc parallel`, as discussed under "Semantic Clarifications" above.

 Combined Directives
 -------------------